 Stop signs are among the oldest methods of controlling traffic at intersections where the normal application of the right-of-way rule is insufficient to ensure safety.
 These signs continue to be the most valuable and effective method of controlling traffic throughout the City where there are over 1,200 stop signs currently in place.
 The use of stop signs and other traffic control devices are closely monitored by the City.
-Stop signs are installed at an intersection only upon the approval of the City Traffic and Parking Commission and the City Council after a careful review has been made of the existing conditions.
+Stop signs are installed at an intersection only upon the approval of the Public Works Department and the City Council after a careful review has been made of the existing conditions.

 Installation Policies